rishvanth-kp/its_a_scam/doc/content/10x_atac_seq.md

 ### Convert sam/bam file to fragments file
-While the SAM file contains all the information in regard to an aligned read, it typically has more information than for most applications and so can occupy a lot more space than necessary.
+While the SAM file contains all the information in regard to an aligned read, it typically has more information than needed for most applications and so can occupy a lot more space than necessary.
 The information that is needed for most downstream ATAC-seq analysis are the start and end location on the reference genome and the cell barcode for each fragment.
 The fragments file contains just this information.
 The fragments file is similar to a BED file: it is a 5 column tab-separated file with the chromosome, start location, end location, cell barcode, and number of PCR duplicates for each fragment.

 ```
 bam_to_fragments -a sample_bc_match.bam -q 31 -o sample_unsort